CESNET/ipfixcol/plugins/intermediate/profiler/README.md

   Select the IPv4 network a.b.c.d with netmask m.n.r.s. \
   \
   `[src|dst] net <net>/<num>` \
-  with `<net>` as a valid IPv4 or IPv6 network and `<num>` as maskbits.
-The number of mask bits must match the  appropriate address familiy in IPv4 or IPv6.
+  with `<net>` as a valid IPv4 or IPv6 network and `<num>` as mask bits.
+The number of mask bits must match the  appropriate address family in IPv4 or IPv6.
 Networks may be abbreviated such as 172.16/16 if they are unambiguous.

 - _Port_ \